emmanuelidehen/terminal_calendar/README.md

 # Calendar
-a calender that builds itself based on userinput made in c++
+a calendar that builds itself based on user input made in c++